9 Easy Recipes to Get You Through Your Whole30

 - Social camaraderie.
 Do this thing with other people (but don't push them into it because nobody likes that).
 If you do have some friends that are up for it, it becomes a whole lot easier when you can throw Whole30 dinner parties, potlucks, recipe swaps and just hang out together drinking LaCroix while everyone else is drinking Moscow Mules.
 (Or find some virtual pals like me and other bloggers/Instagrammers doing a Whole30 too.)

 - Over-preparedness.
 You've really, really got to over-prepare for everything.
 You need to meal plan and grocery shop like you've never done before.
 Buy cookbooks.
 Bookmark recipes.
 Stock your freezer with frozen vegetables.
+Call the restaurant to ask questions ahead of time.
 It's a pain at first, but it really does set you up to get through those 30 days without slip-ups.

 To help with the over-preparing step, I've prepared a list of nine easy recipes that work extra hard during Whole30s.
 In addition to these, I also rely heavily on this ol' meal trick:

-boneless-skinless chicken thighs + rotating spice rubs + whatever-vegetables-are-in-the-house + the oven
+boneless-skinless chicken thighs (or pork chops) + rotating spice rubs + whatever-vegetables-are-in-the-house

 This is my Chipotle carnitas recipe hack.
 It's the most popular recipe on this website, and one of the easiest.
 When it's finished in the slow cooker, you'll have a bunch of very delicious pork to put in and on anything.
 Like sweet pepper paleo nachos, pictured above.